kyliekwann/FinalProject/README.md

 ### AnalyzeUp is motivated through the expectation of aiding the non-profit sector with our supplied tools in order to fundraise to resolve the world's greatest social issues.

 ## Key Questions
-### What are the guidelines to creating a model that can rate unrated charities?
+### What are the guidelines to creating a model that can rate charities?
 ### How much financial support is given within each community (impact heatmap) and by cause?